Experience outstanding natural beauty on a bushwalk through some of the best rainforest in D’Aguilar National Park.

 Getting there and getting around

-Access roads are all sealed and accessible by 2WD.
+Access roads are sealed and suitable for conventional (2WD) vehicles.

 Before you visit

 Westside track is open 24 hours a day.

 Check park alerts for the latest information on access, closures and conditions.

 - Westside track partial closure 15 December 2020 to 30 September 2021